two students walking outside a building on campus

 • Meet the required level of English proficiency by iBT TOEFL score, IELTS, or another accepted measure of English proficiency.
 Contact international@washburn.edu with questions regarding this requirement.

-• Submit the required international application materials to the Office of International Programs.
+• Submit the required international application materials to the Office of International Admissions.
 A complete list of the required documentation can be viewed on-line at https://www.washburn.edu/academics/international-programs/international-students/index.html.

 Transfer Credit